 There are some great ways to be different in your profile.
 One is actively disqualifying clients who you DO NOT work with.
 This shows that you are not just grasping at everything, but have a specific kind of client in mind, and are looking for relevant projects to what you actually do.

 This freelancer is actively disqualifying a lot of people NOT in the real estate space.
 But that’s good because she knows her background and experience can be of major help to someone who is looking for someone skilled in that area.

 At a quick glance at this second freelancer, I have no idea what types of skills they may have.
 There’s room to be a bit more specific.

 Here it is… your proposal is far more important than your profile!
 I don’t want to say that you shouldn’t put in time and effort on your Upwork profile, but learning how to write an effective pitch that stands out will get you further than your profiles.

 In most cases, clients see your pitch first.
 They’ve posted a job, and you’ve replied to that job with a pitch.

-In my experience, having hired hundreds of freelancers, if you don't grab me with the pitch, I don't even bother going to your Upwork profile.
-But if you have gotten my attention with the pitch, I'll then head on over to your profile to get a little more background and understanding of who you are and what you do.
-Check out this post on writing great proposals and as always reach out to me on Insta @liveworktravelig with any questions!
+In my experience, having hired hundreds of freelancers, if you don’t grab me with the pitch, I don’t even bother going to your Upwork profile.
+But if you have gotten my attention with the pitch, I’ll then head on over to your profile to get a little more background and understanding of who you are and what you do.
+Come and join our online freelancing community to learn more, and connect with me and a host of other amazing and talented freelancers!
+You can also reach out to me on Insta @liveworktravelig with any questions!